ericbigpanda/docs.bigpanda.io/_integrations/newrelic.md

 A test message should arrive in a few moments.

-_Make sure that you can see the alert in the **OpsBox** screen, BigPanda will automatically close the test incident after 3 hours._
+_Make sure that you can see the alert in the **Incidents** tab, BigPanda will automatically close the test incident after 3 hours._